Interior Painting Best Practices Part 3: Advanced Techniques

 Step 1: Surface Preparation

 Preparation is 80% of a great paint job.
-Start by cleaning walls with a mild detergent, then repair cracks and holes with spackle.
-Sand smooth and wipe away dust.
-For glossy surfaces, apply a high‑bond primer.
+Start by cleaning walls with a mild detergent to remove grease and dust.
+Then repair cracks and holes with spackle—use a flexible patching compound for larger holes.
+Sand smooth with 120‑grit sandpaper and wipe away dust with a tack cloth.
+For glossy or stained surfaces, apply a high‑bond primer like Sherwin‑Williams Extreme Bond Primer.
+This step ensures adhesion and prevents stains from bleeding through.

 Step 2: Master Cutting-In

-Use a quality 2‑inch angled sash brush.
-Load the brush about halfway, then tap off excess.
-Draw a straight line along edges using the bristles' edge, not the flat side.
-Keep a wet edge to avoid lap marks.
+Use a quality 2‑inch angled sash brush (Purdy or Wooster).
+Load the brush about halfway, then tap off excess on the rim.
+Draw a straight line along edges using the bristles' edge, not the flat side—this gives you a fine line.
+Keep a wet edge by cutting in one wall section at a time, then immediately rolling that section.
+Pro tip: Use a blue painter's tape for perfect lines, but remove it within 30 minutes of painting to avoid tearing.

 Step 3: Perfect Rolling Technique

-Choose the correct roller nap: 3/8 inch for smooth walls, 1/2 inch for textured.
-Load the roller evenly, then roll in a “W” pattern to distribute paint.
-Finish with parallel strokes in one direction.
-Never let the roller dry out mid‑section.
+Choose the correct roller nap: 3/8 inch for smooth walls, 1/2 inch for light texture, and 3/4 inch for heavy texture.
+Load the roller evenly by dipping it into the paint tray, then roll on the grid to remove excess.
+Roll in a “W” pattern to distribute paint, then fill in with parallel strokes in one direction.
+Never let the roller dry out mid‑section—keep a wet edge and overlap each pass by 50%.
+For ceilings, use an extension pole and work in 4'x4' sections.

 Step 4: Avoid Drips and Splatters